alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Typically, when you need to handle operations that can fail, you end up in one of two styles: rely on **Implicit Control Flow** (exceptions) or write **Verbose Validation** (guard clauses).

-**Option A: Implicit Control Flow (Exceptions)** Typically, the method signature doesn't tell you what can go wrong, e.g., if an exception could be thrown.[^checked-exceptions] `DeactivateUser` returns `void`, yet it can throw parsing exceptions (`ArgumentNullException` / `FormatException` / `OverflowException`), and later failures may show up as runtime exceptions (e.g., `NullReferenceException` if `user` is null) or more specific exceptions (e.g., `InvalidOperationException` for a violated business rule).
+**Option A: Implicit Control Flow (Exceptions)** Typically, the method signature doesn't tell you what can go wrong.[^checked-exceptions] `DeactivateUser` returns `void`, yet it can throw while parsing/loading, or later via `null`s and business rules.

 ```csharp
 // The implicit "User" entity used in the examples below